armsd/aRMSD/README.md

 to be added

 # License
-This package and its documentation are released under the `MIT <https://github.com/armsd/aRMSD/LICENSE>`_.
-License.
+This package and its documentation are released under the `MIT License <https://github.com/armsd/aRMSD/LICENSE>`_